BlackMegaLogan/LogOS/README.md

 # LogOS

-**LogOS** is a work-in-progress OS framework written in Go.
-It aims to create a simplistic computing experience both with its internal workings and usability.
+**LogOS** is a work-in-progress OS framework written in C. It aims to create a simplistic computing experience both with its internal workings and usability.

 **LogOS** is built upon the Triple L Framework, including: